jpesce/shite/source/notes/git-hooks.md

 the wrong place: the default directory.
 To use them, each contributor must manually configure their repo to use `.githooks` as their hooks path.
 Bummer.

-_However_, to make life easier for everyone, you can add the config command to your project’s setup pipeline.
+However, to make life easier for everyone, you can add the config command to your project’s setup script.

-For example, if you’re in a project with a package manager that uses `package.json` and has a `prepare` script:
+For example, if your project has a `package.json` you can add a `prepare`
+script:
 ```bash
 "scripts": {
   ...